• Disclosure

 Make sure you have safety goggles on because the nails can go flying once they are cut through.

-Next step will be sanding the holes where the nails and staples were, and fill with stainable wood putty.
+The next step will be sanding the holes where the nails and staples were, and fill with stainable wood putty.

-We did go to the store and purchase wood to replace the shelves, those we won’t be able to re-use from the wood we removed.
+We did go to the store and purchase wood to replace the shelves, those we won’t be able to reuse from the wood we removed.
 I will talk about that more in detail later this month once I know how much I used and how much I can return.

 On a funny note:

-We found some things on the angled shelves, toys and a push pin.
+We found some things on the angled shelves, toys, and a push pin.
 There were young boys in the house before us, my guess it’s from them.
 LOL

 Nerf air gun bullets and a push pin we found in the angled shelves.